Night of Fear: Background

-Recording and release
+Release and promotion

 "Night of Fear" was first introduced to an audience on 21 October 1966, during a performance in Croydon, South London.
 The reception for the song was positive, and the Move entered Advision Studios and recorded the song the following day, on 22 October.
 The single was released by Deram Records on 9 December 1966 with the catalogue number DM.109.
 The single was a large success in the UK, where it entered the charts on 11 January 1967 at a position of 32.
 Three weeks later, on 1 February, it peaked at number 2, a position it held for one week.
 The single exited the top-10 on 1 March and was last seen on 15 March at a position of 46, after which it dropped off.
 In total, the single spent 10 weeks on the chart, half of which were in the top-10.
 "Night of Fear" was also a large success in continental Europe and New Zealand.
 As with all singles by the Move, it did not chart on Billboard Hot 100.

 The song was notably promoted, when during a visit to Manchester, they attempted to get arrested for walking around with a false H-bomb, in a stunt that was promoted by Secunda.
 Reviews for the song were positive.
 One article read "Meet the pioneers of the psychedelic sound", and as a result of its trippy sound, rumours started circulating that the word "Psychedelic" was a synonym for LSD, and that the group were using it, something later debunked by drummer Bev Bevan: "Nobody believed that Roy wasn't out of his head on drugs - but he wasn't.
 It was all fairy stories rooted in childhood."

+Further releases

+Although the song was not put onto the band's debut studio album, called Move, it did appear as the 16th track to the album on the 2007 Salvo reissue, and appeared alongside the song's B-side "The Disturbance" (just called "Disturbance" on the album) and the single to come after, "I Can Hear the Grass Grow", alongside its B-side, "Wave the Flag and Stop the Train".
+The song was also put onto the second disc of the album, called "New Movement", a stereo remix of the album that included tracks not originally on the album, although "The Disturbance" does not appear here.